 Setting up SASS editing

-To keep file size low, we don't bundle a SASS compiler with Bootstrap Studio.
-Instead, we provide an easy to install utility that works together with the app to compile your SASS code.
+For Bootstrap Studio 4.5.8 and below, you will need to download a helper utility that works together with the app to compile your SASS code.
 It is called bstudio-sass and supports Windows, macOS and Linux.

 - Download bstudio-sass for your operating system.
 (Windows, Linux, macOS)